wasn-eu/CubeCell_Getting_Started/README.md

 ## Use CubeCell Configurator for configuration

 - Login to TTN and create an application if you haven’t already.
-- Under your application create a device for the CubeCell device you are setting up
+- Under your application create a device for the CubeCell you are setting up
 - Open the CubeCell Configurator

 <p align="center">